Internet DRAFT - draft-hajjeh-tls-identity-protection

 authenticate an Ephemeral ECDH exchange.
 These cipher suites provide

-client credentials protection and PFS.
+client credential protection and PFS.

 CipherSuite Key Exchange Cipher Hash